The Wildacres Guest Experience

 - For groups staying a full week, we provide a midweek towel change.

 - Wildacres does not have laundry facilities for guests.
 There are laundromats in nearby Spruce Pine and in Marion.

 - Three meals a day are provided with your full-day lodging.
-Breakfast is at 8:00 am, lunch at 12;30pm and dinner is generally 6:00 pm, although some groups request 6:30 pm on check-in day.
+Breakfast is at 8:00 am, lunch at 12:30pm and dinner is generally 6:00 pm, although we serve dinner at 6:30 pm on check-in day.
 Meals are served family style with a salad bar available at lunch and dinner.
 Our food service staff can accommodate vegetarian and vegan preferences, as well as lactose/dairy intolerances and, to a certain degree, gluten-free requests.
 If you have dietary restrictions or intolerances beyond this, it may be best to bring some food items along with you to supplement your meals.
 We have a community refrigerator and microwaves that you can have access to for simple food preparation.
 Please let your group leader know of any dietary needs you have, and our food service staff will reach out if they need clarification.
-We do not serve pork or shellfish at the retreat, and our cooks do not use MSG in any of our food.
+We do not serve pork or shellfish at the retreat, and our cooks do not use MSG in any food preparation.

 - While alcohol is not available for sale at Wildacres, guests are permitted to bring their own.
 Several nearby stores sell beer and wine, and there are ABC (liquor) stores in Spruce Pine and Marion.

 - Our Wildacres store carries snack and soda options in our vending machine, and we stock ice cream treats as well.
 There are several stores in nearby Spruce Pine and Marion if you want a wider selection.